 A Specialization is a set of courses allowing students to deepen their knowledge of a specific aspect of their main discipline.
 It therefore offers them the opportunity to develop expertise in a particular area of their Master’s program.

 A specialization corresponds to 30 ECTS that must be acquired during the Master’s studies.

 Students may validate a Specialization or a Minor, but not both.
 Specializations or Minors will be listed in the Diploma Supplement.

-Validation of a Specialization is optional and requires at least 30 ECTS credits with the same label (A, B, C, D, E, F, G) from “Core courses” and “Options”.
+Validation of a Specialization is optional and requires at least 30 ECTS credits with the same label (B, J, K, L) from “Core courses Engineering and Computation” and “Options”.

 The Specialization Biomedical Engineering includes topics at the interface between engineering, biology and medicine and focuses on the development of novel tools for diagnosis, prevention and treatment of human disease.

 This Specialization covers disciplines such as, regenerative medicine, stem cell engineering, tissue engineering, biomaterials, medical instrumentation or image processing.